 Belgravia had slightly rough origins – it was a popular spot for duels, had a crossing known as the ‘bloody bridge,’ and harboured all sorts of thieves and scoundrels.
 There is no indication of this lineage nowadays – I love the idea of these secret histories lying just under the surface, anywhere you dig.

-All views expressed in this blog are the views of the guest blogger and do not represent the views of the GREAT campaign.
+All views expressed in this post are the views of the guest artists and do not represent the views of the GREAT campaign.